 To apply for admission, you must submit the following documents:

-Five of the nine prerequisites must be completed by the November 15th deadline.* All nine must be completed before the start of the program in the Fall.
+Five of the nine prerequisites must be completed at the time you apply.* All nine must be completed before the start of the program in the Summer.
 Students seeking admission require a strong science background.

 Human Anatomy and Human Physiology